AnonymousWP/Grayhive/README.md

 ### Cleaning up

-1. In case you want to start all over again regarding containers (e.g. for testing purposes), you can use <https://github.com/AnonymousWP/Grayhive/blob/master/docker/clean_start.sh>, which stops the containers, then deletes them, including the images and volumes.
+1. In case you want to start all over again regarding containers (e.g. for testing purposes), you can use [this script](/docker/clean_start.sh), which stops the containers, then deletes them, including the images and volumes.

 ## The Hive